 occupant post-crash injuries and fatalities, systems integration analyses that

 enhance occupant safety while minimizing aircraft systems cost and weight, crash

 criteria for multi-category rotorcraft, and computational techniques that have

 the potential to provide low cost design validation.

 - Vulnerability Reduction: Presentations relating to design, analysis, and structures technologies that reduce aircraft vulnerability.
 Topics may include threat and structural response modeling, advanced structural concepts for ballistic tolerance, integrating ballistic protection into primary structure, and design criteria and concepts for optimizing ballistic protection while minimizing cost and weight.

 The Specialists’ Meeting General Chair is Mr. Jon Schuck, US Army RDECOM.
 Technical Chairs are Dr. Karen Jackson, NASA Langley, Dr. Mark Robeson, US Army RDECOM, and Mr. Nate Bordick, US Army RDECOM.

 The Call for Papers and additional information can be found at http://www.ahs-hrc.org/next-symposiumhelmot.html.
-The abstract submittal deadline is Monday, July 22, 2013.
+The abstract submittal deadline was Monday, July 22, 2013.
 A downloadable flyer is available here: Rotorcraft Structures and Suvivability Flyer